UAE Traditional Dress

 Agal

-As in Saudi Agals, these cords are not standard, and there are four in Qatari agals.
+As in Saudi Agals, these cords are not standard, and there are four in Qatari Agals.
 Perfuming agals is also a tradition.
-Often you will meet white Agals, sometimes used by religious scientists.
+Often, you will meet white Agals, sometimes used by religious scientists.
 Decorative agals, traditional dress for men, are usually available with more than two rings and are multicolored.
-These Agals look like a crown when worn on your head, even though these are currently not in fashion.
+These Agals look like crowns when worn on your head, even though these are currently not in fashion.
 Agals have also been used to tie the camel legs to pin them to the ground.
-The most pricey Agals are Iraqi wool, with the synthetic yarn being produced for a more affordable price.
+The most pricey Agals are Iraqi wool, with the synthetic yarn being produced more cheaply.

 Bisht